OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-11.md

 ## Judges 11:15

-saying, “This is what Jephthah says: Israel did not take the land of Moab or the land of the Ammonites.
+stating, “This is what Jephthah declares: Israel did not take the land of Moab or the land of the Ammonites.

 ## Judges 11:16